jakericedesigns/houdini_black_magic/README.md

 ### Power iteration is fuckin easy.

-Below is a step by step breakdown of the algorithm, but in a single sentence we basically just take a random vector, and multiply it by the matrix whose eigen vector we're trying to solve for, over and over until it converges to an eigenvector.
+In a single sentence, power iteration is just start with a random vector, multiply it by the matrix whose eigen vector we're trying to solve for, over and over until it converges to an eigenvector.
 However this alone isn't enough, as the resulting vector will be scaled by the input matrix, so we need to normalize it at each iteration to prevent it from tending off to infinity, or shrinking to zero.

 And now in code form:
 ```c